-The city manager or his/her designee shall have the option to grant variances from the development and design standards of this ordinance, where the intent of the ordinance can be achieved, and equal performance obtained by granting a variance.
+The city manager or his/her designee shall have the option to grant variances from the development and design standards of this ordinance, where the intent of the ordinance can be achieved and equal performance obtained by granting a variance.

 - (a) Review.
-With respect to each application for an administrative variance, the city manager shall review and make a decision based on the following criteria. - (1) There are extraordinary and exceptional conditions pertaining to the particular piece of property in question because of its size, shape or topography. - (2) Such conditions are peculiar to the particular piece of property involved. - (3) Such conditions are not the result of the actions of the applicant. - (4) A literal interpretation of the provisions of this ordinance would create an unnecessary hardship. - (5) The variance requested will not cause substantial detriment to the public good nor impair the purposes or intent of this zoning ordinance. - (6) The variance is not a request to permit a structure or use of land not authorized in the applicable district. - (b) The authority to grant such variances shall be limited to variance from the following requirements: - (1) Front yard or yard adjacent to public street-Reduction not to exceed ten percent of that required. - (2) Side yard-Reduction not to exceed three (3) feet of that required.
+With respect to each application for an administrative variance, the city manager shall review and make a decision based on the following criteria. - (1) There are extraordinary and exceptional conditions pertaining to the particular piece of property in question because of its size, shape or topography. - (2) Such conditions are peculiar to the particular piece of property involved. - (3) Such conditions are not the result of the actions of the applicant. - (4) A literal interpretation of the provisions of this ordinance would create an unnecessary hardship. - (5) The variance requested will not cause substantial detriment to the public good nor impair the purposes or intent of this zoning ordinance. - (6) The variance is not a request to permit a structure or use of land not authorized in the applicable district. - (b) The authority to grant such variances shall be limited to variance from the following requirements:

-- (3) Rear yard- Reduction not to exceed five (5) feet of that required. - (4) Height of building- Reduction not to exceed five (5) feet of that required. - (5) Fenestration- Reduction not to exceed twenty (20) percent deducted from the of that required. - (6) Landscape zone- Reduction not to exceed two (2) feet of that required. - (7) Sidewalk zone- Reduction not to exceed two (2) feet of that required. - (c) Procedures for applications - (1) The planning and zoning director shall review and decide upon each complete application pursuant to the standards referred to in Sec.
+- (1) Front yard or yard adjacent to public street-Reduction not to exceed ten percent of that required. - (2) Side yard-Reduction not to exceed three (3) feet of that required. - (3) Rear yard- Reduction not to exceed five (5) feet of that required. - (4) Height of building- Reduction not to exceed five (5) feet of that required. - (5) Fenestration Reduction not to exceed twenty (20) percent deducted from that required. - (6) Landscape zone- Reduction not to exceed two (2) feet of that required. - (7) Sidewalk zone- Reduction not to exceed two (2) feet of that required. - (c) Procedures for applications - The city manager shall review and decide upon each complete application pursuant to the standards referred to in Sec.
 216(a).
-A written decision on each such application shall be issued no later than 30 days from the date a complete application was filed unless an extension is agreed to by the applicant and planning and development director. - (2) The application for an administrative variance shall state the specific regulation from which exception is sought and the reasons the exception is needed.
-The application shall contain such information as the planning and zoning director deems necessary to evaluate the request. - (3) Appeals from a final decision on an administrative variance by an aggrieved party shall follow the appeals procedure of section 220 and 221.
+A written decision on each such application shall be issued no later than 30 days from the date a complete application was filed unless an extension is agreed to by the applicant and city manager. - (2) The application for an administrative variance shall state the specific regulation from which exception is sought and the reasons the exception is needed.
+The application shall contain such information as the city manager deems necessary to evaluate the request. - (3) Appeals from a final decision on an administrative variance by an aggrieved party shall follow the appeals procedure of section 220 and 221. - (d) Public hearing.
+Administrative variances pursuant to this section require a public hearing, which shall be scheduled and conducted by the city manager.
+This public hearing shall follow the procedures set forth in Section 206 (except that it shall be conducted by the city manager).
+The city manager shall provide notice of the public hearing in compliance with Section 205.